* Bund yield touches 1-week high

 Still, some caution heading into the weekend was likely to limit any rise in government bond yields, analysts said.

-After rising during most of Friday's session, most 10-year bond yields in the single-currency bloc finished the day 0.1-1.5 basis points lower on the day.
+Most 10-year bond yields in the single-currency bloc were just 0.5 to 1 basis points higher on the day.

 "In the past 24 hours, geopolitical risks have eased but uncertainty over the weekend is looming and today's economic calendar is thin, so it would be safer to err on side of caution," said KBC rates strategist Mathias van der Jeugt.